From Theresa Bergeron to Thermohair Inc.

 I trademarked the socks in North America in 1992 as Thermohair.
 I have no regrets doing this, as since then, others are now trying to make mohair socks.
 I have picked up socks labelled MOHAIR SOCKS and upon checking the contents find only 37% mohair, the remainder being inexpensive synthetics.
 Thermohair socks are knit with loops of 75% kid mohair yarn.
 This is the most soft and expensive of the mohair grades.
 Its micron count is close to cashmere, giving the socks the softness of cashmere, but the strength of mohair.

 Over the years Canadian manufacturing of most products, especially textiles, has pretty well exited to China.Those factories that scoured, carded and spun my mohair closed.
 I then had to have yarn made in Bradford England which had been the world hub of the mohair industry since the late 1800’s.
 In 2003, four mills closed and I was now without a source of yarn.
 As fate would have it, on talking to a British goat customer from 1986, she referred me to a contact of hers in South Africa.
 The yarn has since been made in South Africa from US and South African mohair.
 This is the last country where there remains a commercially viable population of Angora goats.
 The yarn is then knit into socks at one of the few remaining mills in Canada.
 The socks are sized, sorted, labelled, some dyed, and shipped from the home farm.
-My own mohair is now used to make the blankets and throws which can still be done in this country.
-A sad state of our manufacturing sector indeed, which used to be the life of our economy.

 The consumer who sees a pair of Thermohair socks on the shelf of a store has no idea of all the behind the scene factors.
 Mohair is a world commodity which depends on world weather patterns, world politics and fashion demands.
 When there is drought, the goats die.
 When there is political unrest, the goats are slaughtered.
 When Clinton removed the subsidy on wool and mohair in the US a few years back, the goats went to the slaughter house by the thousands.
 In the early 90's there were 2 million Angora goats in the US.
 The American Mohair Council estimate for 2017 was 100,000.
 Mohair supplies are very low, and kid hair is now scarce.
 In 2017, world mohair production was 5 million KG of which 10% is kid mohair.